axfreeman/capitalism-9.0/announcements.md

 # Capitalism 9.0 announcements

+## 2/11/2018 6:40:25 AM

+fixed 'switch projects' bug; restart now seems to work fine also.
+No new executable

 ## 2/10/2018 4:40:33 PM

 Overhaul of database infrastructure for supply demand and trade involving substantial simplification.